minvws/nl-mgo-app-ios/Packages/MGOFoundation/README.md

 ## Overview

 This package is a convenience package.
-It will expose the FHIRClient, FHIRParser, FileStorage, JailbreakDetector, LocalisationService, Managers, MGORepository, Observatory, RemoteConfiguration, SecureUserSettings and Logging packages for easy import in the application.
+It will expose the FHIRClient, FHIRParser, FileStorage, JailbreakDetector, LocalisationService, LocalAuthentication, MGORepository, NotificationCenter, Observatory, RemoteConfiguration, SecureUserSettings and Logging packages for easy import in the application.

 ## Usage